Submissions

 FOCUS Articles

-FOCUS articles are short, timely pieces that spotlight current or emerging issues related to technical and scientific communication.
-These topics can include, but are not limited to, pedagogical approaches, industry trends, administrative resources, funding strategies, policy discussions, and such other issues.
+FOCUS articles are short, timely pieces that spotlight current or emerging issues related to technical and scientific communication that readers would find useful in their administrative roles.
+These topics can include, but are not limited to, pedagogical approaches, industry trends, administrative resources, funding strategies, policy discussions, and such other issues

 Book Reviews